Zhijian Chen: Honors and awards

 In 2012 Chen was awarded the National Academy of Sciences Award in Molecular Biology, in 2018 the Lurie Prize in Biomedical Sciences from the National Institutes of Health for his discovery of cGAS and also in 2018 the Ray Wu award from the Chinese Biological Investigators Society.
 In 2019 Chen received the Breakthrough Prize in Life Sciences for the discovery of the DNA-sensing enzyme cGAS and the pathways by which it activates innate immune responses.
 He shared this prize with C. Frank Bennett, Adrian R. Krainer, Angelika Amon, and Xiaowei Zhuang.
 He has also received the Norman Hackerman Award in Chemical Research and the Edith and Peter O’Donnell Award in Science.
 In 2023 he was awarded the Louisa Gross Horwitz Prize, in 2024 the Lasker Award and for 2025 the Paul Ehrlich and Ludwig Darmstaedter Prize.
+In 2026 he was awarded the Japan Prize in the field of "Life Sciences".

 Chen was elected to the National Academy of Sciences in 2014.
 He was appointed a Foreign Member of the Royal Society in 2025.